 What are common reasons to refinance?

 To lower your monthly payment, interest rate or both: According to a recent AAA Consumer Pulse Survey, this was the motivation for more than 75% of respondents who would consider refinancing their homes.
-Generally, if you can lower your interest rate by at least a percentage point, then it might be a good time to refinance.
+Generally, if you can lower your interest rate by at least a quarter to a half percentage point, then it might be a good time to refinance.
 You’ll have a lower monthly payment, and you’ll build equity in your home faster because you’re paying more toward principal and less toward interest.
 Keep in mind: There are fees for refinancing, and it can take time to recoup those costs.
 If you don’t plan to stay in your home more than a few years, refinancing might not make sense.

 To get cash from the equity you’ve built: A cash-out refinance could let you pay off credit cards or other high-interest loans, or it could allow you to fund a child’s education, a home remodel or another major expense.
 Just remember that when you refinance to pay off debt, that debt doesn’t go away—it just gets redistributed.